Titanic Museum Belfast, Northern Ireland

 • Harland & Wolff Launch notebook:

-The notebook holds a record of every launch from Ship No 1 to Ship No 1533.
+The notebook records every launch from Ship No. 1 to Ship No. 1533.

 • White Star China:

-Visit gallery number 4 and you will find great original samples of White Star tableware.
+Visit gallery number 4, and you will find great original samples of White Star tableware.
 They are presented differently according to the social class levels on the Titanic.
 Fine bone china was served to the first class.
-Blue and white china were for the second class with the logo of White Star on them.
-Then the red logo of White Star was on the white tableware of the third class.
+Blue and white china were for the second class with the White Star logo on them.
+Then, the red logo of White Star was on the white tableware of the third class.

 • Simpson’s Letter:

-Visit Gallery number 5 and you can see the letter of Titanic’s assistant surgeon who was on board when Titanic met its end in 1912.
-Dr. John Simpson, born in Belfast, wrote this letter to his mother in Queenstown telling her his last touching words.
+Visit Gallery Number 5 to see the letter of Titanic’s assistant surgeon on board when it ended in 1912.
+Dr. John Simpson, born in Belfast, wrote this letter to his mother in Queenstown, telling her his last touching words.
 The letter was posted just before Titanic set sail on its voyage from Cobh.
 The idea that Belfast could never bring back this letter was a big worry for putting it up in an auction.
-However, thanks to the Titanic Foundation, the letter was obtained and sold in an auction in the US for a price of $34,000.
+However, thanks to the Titanic Foundation, the letter was obtained and sold in an auction in the U.S. for $34,000.

 • Titanic’s Promotional Brochure: Visit Gallery number 4 and see how brochures were during that time.
-Titanic and Olympic’s rare brochure is there expressing the latest design of such promotions during that past era.
+The Titanic and Olympics rare brochure expresses the latest design of such promotions during that era.

 • The Watch of Lord Pirrie: